Staking

 Staking rewards received are treated as other income in accordance with Section 22 No. 3 EStG and are subject to income tax.

-Trade tax
+Business tax

 • Commercial activity:

-• No VAT:
+• No sales tax:

 Documentation and obligation to provide evidence

-• Date of receipt of the rewards
+• Date the rewards were received

 • Transaction details and wallet addresses

-• Total amount of staked coins
+• Total amount of coins staked

-This information serves as a general guideline and cannot replace individual tax advice from our experts.
-The tax treatment may vary depending on your specific situation and the current tax regulations.
-It is strongly recommended that you contact our lawyers to clarify your personal tax situation and comply with the legal requirements.
+This information serves as general guidelines and cannot replace individual tax advice from our experts.
+Tax treatment may vary depending on your specific situation and current tax regulations.
+It is highly recommended that you contact our lawyers to clarify your personal tax situation and meet legal requirements.